dks2000dks/Electronika/README.md

-# Elektronica Electronic Club of IIT Hyderabad
+# Elektronica Electronics Club of IIT Hyderabad
 Projects done under and for Elektronica club

 ## **_Image Classification_**